syncfusion-content/xamarin-docs/Xamarin/Chips/DataTemplateSelector.md

 ---
 layout: post
-title: DataTemplateSelector in Xamarin Chips control | Syncfusion
+title: DataTemplateSelector in Xamarin Chips Control | Syncfusion
-description: Learn about DataTemplateSelector support in Syncfusion Xamarin Chips control, its elements and more.
+description: Learn about DataTemplateSelector support in Syncfusion Xamarin Chips control, including its elements and more.
-platform: xamarin
+platform: Xamarin
 control: Chips
 documentation: ug
 ---